swilgosz/hanamimastery/data/episodes/22-testing-hanami-router.md

 end
 ```

-If you have any experience with Rack applications, it may be familiar to you. [hanami-router](https://github.com/hanami/router) is fully `rack`-compatible, and can be used to write any web server in Ruby, not only for Hanami applications!
+If you have any experience with Rack applications, this may be familiar to you. [hanami-router](https://github.com/hanami/router) is fully `rack`-compatible, and can be used to write any web server in Ruby, not only for Hanami applications!

 It's extremely fast, and stable thanks to the great work of [Luca Guidi](https://github.com/jodosha), and if you're curious how it works, please check out [his talk about Hanami API](https://www.youtube.com/watch?v=tfvoNBU9-Zo), when he explains in details the mechanism he used to optimise it for any possible use case.

-With this all my tests passes without any issues.
+With this all my tests pass without any issues.

 ![Passing tests](/images/episodes/22/passing-tests.png)

-But it's not all we can do to test our application routing properly!
+But that's not all we can do to test our application routing properly!

 ### URL structure explanation
 A single application endpoint stores much more information than just a path.

 ![URL structure](/images/episodes/22/url-structure.png)

-First part of a route is an HTML method, which tells if it's a `GET`, `POST`, `PATCH`, `PUT` or `DELETE`.
+The first part of a route is an HTML method, which tells if it's a `GET`, `POST`, `PATCH`, `PUT` or `DELETE`.

 Then you have the _path_ information, which consists of static and dynamic segments.
 Those are identified as URL parameters and merged with the query parameters attached after the question mark character.

-This is quite a bit of information, and in Hanami, you may get access to all that information by writing a reverse test scenario.
+This is quite a bit of information, and in Hanami you may get access to all that information by writing a reverse test scenario.

 ### Route recognition tests
-In the test file, instead of taking the route name as an argument and check the generated path, I can instead pass the generated path to the `recognize method`, and verify if all the information from this route is properly served by our application.
+In the test file, instead of taking the route name as an argument and checking the generated path, I can instead pass the generated path to the `recognize method`, and verify if all the information from this route is properly served by our application.

 Therefore, I can check the `path`, HTML method, and all the params recognized by my router correctly.